 - Blurred vision

 - Slow healing sores or frequent infections

-- Individuals who have an inactive lifestyle (being physically active less than three times a week)
+- Being physically active less than three times a week

 Can Diabetes be Prevented?

 People with diabetes risk factors are at greater risk of developing Type 2 diabetes, however, developing Type 2 diabetes is not inevitable.